 Preparing for Your Child's VCUG Exam

 We want this experience to be as physically and emotionally comfortable as possible.
 You may want to bring items that your child finds comforting, such as a special toy, teddy bear, doll or blanket that your child can hold during the VCUG.
-Deaconess also has portable DVD players, hand-held games and an iPad that we may provide for your child if necessary for distraction.
+Deaconess also has an iPad and bubbles that we may provide for your child if necessary for distraction.

-At the pediatric unit, a nurse will ask several questions about your child’s health, and you will be asked to sign some forms.
+Your child will be admitted to the pediatric unit by a pediatric nurse to receive sedation medicine.
+But first, the nurse will ask several questions about your child’s health, and you will be asked to sign some forms.
 The nurse will also assess your child (similar to how the nurse at the doctor’s office does before seeing the doctor).
 After the nurse is done, the pediatrician will speak with you and your child.

 Once your child has been checked in to the pediatric department, the pediatrician will assess your child and determine the sedation medication to be given by the nurse.
 This medicine is a liquid that will be given by mouth to help your child relax and forget the procedure, but your child will be awake the whole time.
 Your child may experience some discomfort during catheter insertion, and they often are fearful, as they will not want someone they don’t know touching their private area and inserting the catheter.

-The nurse will need to slide the catheter along the path (inside your child’s body) that urine takes from the bladder to the outside of the body.
+Next, the nurse will need to slide the catheter along the path (inside your child’s body) that your urine (pee) takes from your bladder to the outside of your body.
 The catheter is like a spaghetti noodle.
 The opening where the nurse puts the catheter in is called the urethra.
 Sliding the catheter in may be uncomfortable.
 The nurse will help the tube go in easier by putting some very slippery gel on the tube.
-The sedation medication the nurse had your child swallow will help your child not remember this part of the day.
 It’s important that your child is as relaxed as possible.

 The technologist or radiology doctor will explain the procedure to you and your child.
-You may or may not be able to stay with your child when the pictures are taken, depending on how many people the doctor can have in the room.
+You may or may not be able to stay with your child when the pictures are taken.
 The technologist will let you know.
 Your nurse or technologist will be right there supporting your child every step of the way.